Harry Styles, Kate Beckinsale Rumors Disputed As His Birthday Charities Grow

 The following year, when Harry Styles turned 22-years-old on February 1, 2016, his fans raised almost twice as much for the London Lesbian and Gay Switchboard with a whopping $24,671 (£19,659).

-[Feature Image by Stephen Lovekin/Getty Images]
+[Featured Image by Stephen Lovekin/Getty Images]